LIFE IS NOT ALWAYS EASY

 Travis Kingsley, A silver-spooned millennial is forced out of his luxurious lifestyle, after his frustrated parents lock up the family home and leave town.
 Travis must navigate reality outside the mansion with help from a familiar working class couple.

 We meet Travis at birth, he's a happy baby, perhaps he suspects he's been born into privilege.
 Six months later, he starts to cry and he doesn't stop.
-His frustrated parents try anything they can think of, finally his mother takes a silver spoon from her spoon collection and hands it to him.
+His parents try anything they can think of, finally his mother takes a silver spoon from her spoon collection and hands it to him.
 That works!

-One morning, Travis came home from a typical night of partying and found his home, a luxurious mansion locked, his parents gone.
-For hours, he tries to gain entry to his home, with no success.
-Fortunately he still had his car, it was low on gas.
-Attempting to fill up, he realized not one of his dozen credit cards worked.
-Luckily he meets his girlfriend Stacy at the gas station, she fills his tank and takes him in.
-Unfortunately a dire verbal slip up during an intimate moment of roleplay with Stacy has Travis running for safety.
+One morning, Travis comes home from a typical night of partying and finds his home, a luxurious mansion locked and his parents gone.
+He tries to gain entry, with no success.
+Fortunately he still has his car, it's low on gas.
+Attempting to fill up, he realizes that not one of his dozen credit cards works.
+Luckily he encounters his girlfriend, Stacy, she fills his tank and takes him in.
+Unfortunately a verbal slip up during an intimate moment of roleplay with has Travis running for safety.

 Casting suggestions below.